Email FacebookTwitterMenu burgerClose thin

 Deciding how to assess fees is central to the way you operate your advisory business.
 While the hourly fee model is arguably a less popular option, “A Matter of Time” presents a strong argument in its favor.

 Authors Mark Berg and Matthew Jackson establish a framework for building and scaling an hourly advisor business successfully.
-If you’ve ever considered an hourly model and you’re wondering how to set your rates, market yourself to attract the right clientele and scale your business, this book could be a must-read.
+This book could be a must-read if you’re considering an hourly model, setting rates, marketing effectively or scaling your business.

 2. “Blend Out: From Ordinary to Irresistible”